mdn/content/files/en-us/web/api/canvasrenderingcontext2d/index.md

 ### Filters

 - {{experimental_inline}} {{domxref("CanvasRenderingContext2D.filter")}}
-  - : Applies a CSS or SVG filter to the canvas, e.g., to change its brightness or bluriness.
+  - : Applies a CSS or SVG filter to the canvas, e.g., to change its brightness or blurriness.

 ## Non-standard APIs